rrrnld/scoring/PartII/chapter_5.md

     } !
 12).sum }.play

 Analysing the bell above we can detect the following partials

-* partial 1: xxx Hz, x sec. long, with amplitude of ca. x
+1. xxx Hz, x sec. long, with amplitude of ca. x
-* partial 2: xxx Hz, x sec. long, with amplitude of ca. x
+2. xxx Hz, x sec. long, with amplitude of ca. x
-* partial 3: xxx Hz, x sec. long, with amplitude of ca. x
+3. xxx Hz, x sec. long, with amplitude of ca. x
-* partial 4: xxx Hz, x sec. long, with amplitude of ca. x
+4. xxx Hz, x sec. long, with amplitude of ca. x
-* partial 5: xxx Hz, x sec. long, with amplitude of ca. x
+5. xxx Hz, x sec. long, with amplitude of ca. x
-* partial 6: xxx Hz, x sec. long, with amplitude of ca. x
+6. xxx Hz, x sec. long, with amplitude of ca. x
-* partial 7: xxx Hz, x sec. long, with amplitude of ca. x
+7. xxx Hz, x sec. long, with amplitude of ca. x

 We can now try to synthesize those harmonics: